Mathematics: Website Precedence Network

 The events mentioned in the Event Description are actual events used by many well-established web design companies.
 Despite the accuracy on the specific events times can vary depending on the experience and efficiency of the people available.
 Web sites have an immense possibility for originality; if this aspect is address properly the time allocated for each event is greatly underestimated.

 The Time Table shows how well the events fit into an actual time scale, with lunch breaks and people who are able to have long breaks without having to return again in the same day.
 Some of the events could have been switched between teams to allow for breaks in the work load.
-In passing, it is worth mentioning this text has been copied from Nahoo at nahoo.net.
+Generally, if you are marking this as original material, you should know it has been replicated from Nahoo at nahoo.net.
 However, this may result in confusion, shorter floats and possibly events being delayed.
 Unfortunately, in order for the project to be completed in around 20½ hours of work time, there needs to be five people working at one time for one hour.
 The event exclusively assigned to Team 3 does not require a high skill level, so finding suitable people for this team should not be a problem.

 Events where the duration heavily depends on people outside the project are: